LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 This article draws heavily from several sources.
-One is Mr. Evan Marshall who co-authored a book in the 1980s with gun expert, Edward Sanow, entitled, Handgun Stopping Power: The Definitive Study.
+One is Mr. Evan Marshall who co-authored a book in the 1980s with gun expert Edward Sanow, entitled Handgun Stopping Power: The Definitive Study.
 Marshall worked as a Detroit homicide detective.
-He has seen the end result from all too many gunshot wounds.
+He has seen the end result of all too many gunshot wounds.
 Marshall and Sanow set out to determine how effective handguns stop an assailant from assaulting their intended victim.

-The other major source is, odd enough, a Youtube channel: Tnoutdoors9.
+The other major source is, oddly enough, a YouTube channel: Tnoutdoors9.
 The gentleman who produces content for this channel is different from most found in the internet video wasteland.
 He uses sound, repeatable methods to test self-defense cartridges.
-He fires off-the-shelf, commercial ammunition into calibrated test media and performs a detailed analysis on the results.
-While gelatin tests are not the final word in how a bullet will perform when it hits live flesh, it does provide a controlled, repeatable baseline to compare cartridges one to the other.
+He fires off-the-shelf, commercial ammunition into calibrated test media and performs a detailed analysis of the results.
+While gelatin tests are not the final word on how a bullet will perform when it hits live flesh, it does provide a controlled, repeatable baseline to compare cartridges one to the other.
 I have neither a personal nor a business relationship with this channel's producer.
-I happened upon his videos through a generic Youtube search.
+I happened upon his videos through a generic YouTube search.

 Handgun Terminal Ballistics (Warning: May Contain Science)

 Before one can compare terminal performance between cartridges, it is necessary to understand how bullets incapacitate humans.